hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 export LD_LIBRARY_PATH=$METISHOME/libmetis:$LD_LIBRARY_PATH
 ```

-{% include tip.html content="To facilitate setting up the `pysource` file, we provide a template on our group repository ([download](https://raw.githubusercontent.com/Ecohydraulics/telemac-install-helpers/master/debian/pysource.openmpi.sh)).
+{% include tip.html content="To facilitate setting up the `pysource` file, use our template  ([download](https://raw.githubusercontent.com/Ecohydraulics/telemac-install-helpers/master/debian/pysource.openmpi.sh)).
 Make sure to verify all directories set in the provided `pysource.openmpi.sh` file and replace the user name `ssc-deb` with your local user name." %}

 ### Compile

 ***Estimated duration: 20-30 minutes (compiling takes time).***

 The compiler is called through *Python* and the above-created bash script (*Python* source file).
-So the *Python* source file `pysource.openmpi.sh` knows where helper programs, and libraries are located, and it knows the configuration to be used.
+So the *Python* source file `pysource.openmpi.sh` knows where helper programs and libraries are located, and it knows the configuration to be used.
 Therefore, compiling TELEMAC-MASCARET with the *Python* source file becomes an easy task in *Terminal*.
 First, load the *Python* source file `pysource.openmpi.sh` as source in *Terminal*, and then, test if it is correctly configured by running `config.py`:

 ```
 source pysource.openmpi.sh